vippsas/vipps-login-api/vipps-login-api-quick-start.md

 </TabItem>
 </Tabs>

-The URL of the OP's OAuth 2.0 Authorization Endpoint is provided in the response.
+The URL of the OpenID Provider's OAuth 2.0 Authorization Endpoint is provided in the response.

 ### Step 3 - Log in